-Ask almost anyone which body organ they believe is basically useless and likely a high percentage of people will say the appendix.
-And, of course, that’s exactly what we’ve been told by the medical community.
-When we hear of someone getting their appendix out, most of us think something along the lines of “at least they don’t need their appendix.
-However, your appendix is not useless and let’s see why.
+Ask almost anyone which body organ they believe is basically useless, and likely a high percentage of people will say the appendix.
+And, of course, that’s precisely what the medical community has told us to believe.
+When we hear that someone is getting their appendix out, most of us think something like, “at least they don’t need their appendix.
+However, your appendix is not useless, and let’s see why.

 It’s really time to rethink the health importance of the tiny worm-like organ located on the right side of the lower abdomen.
-It’s the organ that no one pays too much attention to until it becomes infected, painful and must be removed surgically.
+It’s the organ that no one pays too much attention to until it becomes infected, painful, and must be surgically removed.

-Those who believe in Darwinism have theorized that the appendix is an archaic organ, which became useless millions of years ago as diet changed.
-In my opinion, we are being naïve to believe that the appendix has absolutely no purpose.
+Those who believe in Darwinism have theorized that the appendix is an archaic organ that became useless millions of years ago as diet changed.
+In my opinion, we are naïve to believe that the appendix has absolutely no purpose.
 Why would our Creator place an organ in the body that is useless?

 Your Appendix is Not Useless: A Natural Reserve for Beneficial Bacteria